 One of the most challenging aspects of a truck accident case is that one may easily involve multiple defendants.
 A truck accident could implicate the driver, the trucking company, a distributor, a maintenance technician, or a combination of these parties.

-Trucking accidents often result from driver errors, but there may be other elements beyond the driver’s control that contribute to an accident.
+Trucking accidents often result from driving errors, but there may be other elements beyond the driver’s control that contribute to an accident.

 The parties involved in a trucking accident will want to conduct a thorough investigation of the event, but physical evidence may not last long at the accident scene once the police and emergency crews start clearing the site and restoring the flow of traffic.

 Vehicle computer data from all vehicles involved can help pinpoint crash times and driver actions leading up to the crash, and this evidence may help establish liability for the accident.
-Ultimately, the victim, another driver, any entity in the supply chain of the truck and its shipment, or a combination of these parties could bear liability for a trucking accident.
+Ultimately, the victim, another driver, any entity in the supply chain of the truck and its shipment, or a combination of these parties could bear liability for a trucking accident in Colorado.

-If poor maintenance resulted in an equipment failure, the organization responsible for the truck’s maintenance, or the technician who performed the faulty maintenance will face liability for the resulting damages.
+If poor maintenance resulted in an equipment failure, the organization responsible for the truck’s maintenance can be liable.
+The technician who performed the faulty maintenance can also face liability for the resulting damages.

 A trucking company will bear liability for a truck accident if the company failed to properly vet and train the driver, or if the company hired a driver without conducting appropriate background checks.

 A truck driver will face liability if the accident occurred while the driver was off-duty or using the truck for purposes other than job duties.
-The driver will also face liability if the driver was under the influence of drugs or alcohol at the time of the crash.
+The driver will also face liability if the driver was driving under the influence of drugs or alcohol at the time of the crash in Colorado.

 A third party, such as another private driver, could cause a trucking accident that injures other drivers.
 Those drivers would have grounds for personal injury claims against the negligent third party.

 A distributor or shipping service provider may face liability if they improperly pack a trailer for transport.
-A poorly balanced load can cause a truck to tip over around a curve, and special types of cargo require specific safety equipment.
+A poorly balanced load can cause a truck to tip over around a curve.
+Special types of trucl cargo require specific safety equipment.
 For example, car-carriers, logging trucks, dump trucks, and flatbed trucks for transporting building materials all have specific safety requirements loaders must meet.

 If road damage or poor road maintenance causes an accident, the local, state, or federal government agency responsible for the road could absorb liability.
 However, taking legal action against any government entity is more difficult than pursuing legal action against another private party; some of these entities have immunity from civil liability.